bottlerocket-os/bottlerocket-project-website/content/en/os/1.14.x/login/regaining-access/index.markdown

   --output text --no-cli-pager)
 ```

+4. As a confidence check, `echo` the environment variable to make sure it matches what you’d expect from an ARN.

 ```shell
 echo $REGAIN_ACCESS_ARN
 ```

-4. With the task definition ARN stored in the environment variable, you can create the service.
+5. With the task definition ARN stored in the environment variable, you can create the service.
+You may want to limit the deployment of this service to specific instance(s).

 ```shell
 aws ecs create-service --cluster "${CLUSTER}" \